cheretbe/notes/linux/apcupsd.md

 #!/bin/bash
 WALL=wall

-# this script is triggered in case a power failure
+# This script is triggered in case of a power failure

 echo "Running custom shutdown script..." | ${WALL}
 # Custom commands

 echo "Finished custom shutdown script..." | ${WALL}

-# exit code 99 - apccontrol stops after this script, so no shutdown of this host. this is for testing purposes
+# Exit code 99 - apccontrol stops after this script, no shutdown of this host.
+For testing purposes.
-# exit code 0 - apccontrol continues with shutdown after this script
+# Exit code 0  - apccontrol continues with shutdown after this script.
 exit 99
 ```